lsandini/cgmsim-site/docs/index.md

-# Welcome to MkDocs
+# Welcome to the CGMSIM documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation visit [Github CGMSIM repo](https://github.com/lsandini/cgmsim).

 The content about CGMSIM will be added here